 Bridging to Medicare

 The ACA carries you until Medicare at 65.
-Here’s how to transition smoothly:
+For a smooth transition:

-- Sign Up for Medicare: Jump into Medicare during your 7-month Initial Enrollment Period, which spans 3 months before and after your 65th birthday.
+- Sign Up: Use your 7-month Initial Enrollment Period—3 months before through 3 months after your 65th birthday month.

-- Automatic vs. Active Enrollment: If receiving Social Security, you’re auto-enrolled in Parts A and B. Otherwise, enroll via the Social Security Administration.
+- Automatic vs. Active: If receiving Social Security, Parts A and B are usually automatic; otherwise, enroll via SSA.

-- Avoid Penalties: Sign up for Part B and Part D on time to avoid permanent penalties.
+- Avoid Penalties: Enroll in Part B and Part D on time.

-Tip: Notify the marketplace of your Medicare start date to end your ACA plan seamlessly.
+Tell the marketplace your Medicare start date so your ACA plan ends cleanly.

 Tips for a Smooth ACA Experience

-- Check Networks: Ensure your doctors are in-network to avoid high costs.
+- Check Networks: Confirm your doctors are in-network.

 Frequently Asked Questions